Debriefing

 Explore your story, process key events, and choose how to enter the next chapter.

 It’s common to look back on a season of life and realize that many events have happened, but we haven’t taken time to slow down and consider the impact that our life events have had on ourselves and our families.
-Without taking time to process our story, we may miss out on opportunities to reflect, rejoice, heal and grow together as a family.
+Without taking time to process our story, we may miss out on opportunities to reflect, rejoice, heal and grow personally or together as a family.
 Sometimes the effects of unacknowledged transition and loss can leave grief unprocessed in our minds and bodies that results in anxiety, depression, restlessness, feeling “stuck”, or pain.
 Children may feel the impact of difficult events differently than parents and they may express these effects in physical or behavioral ways.

-Debriefing sessions are designed to provide space and time for families to come together, explore their family story, acknowledge losses and celebrations, strengthen their family connection, and build resilience and hope for the future.
-The sessions are designed with child development in mind, using age appropriate activities for children including art, play, and movement.
+Family sessions are designed with child development in mind, using age appropriate activities for children including art, play, and movement.
 While we debrief together, your family will also learn important processing skills to continue the skills of reflection and processing for the future.
 Our hope is that your family will leave more connected to each other and more connected to your family's unique story.

 Questions:

-Who would benefit most from a family debrief?
+Who would benefit most from a debrief?

 Is debriefing clinical counseling?